Britain puts NICE at centre of new drug pricing system

 NICE has been assessing which drugs should be paid for on Britain's state health system for the last 14 years.

-Its decisions recommending against reimbursement often spark controversy, as in the case of several rebuffs for cancer treatments from companies including Roche ROG.VX and GlaxoSmithKline (GSK.L).
+Its decisions recommending against reimbursement often spark controversy, as in the case of several rebuffs for cancer treatments from companies including Roche and GlaxoSmithKline.
 Overall, however, it recommends many more new medicines than it turns down.

 (Reporting by Ben Hirschler; editing by Keiron Henderson)